-All members of the Audit Committee are independent and financially literate (as those terms are defined in Multilateral Instrument 52-110 - Audit Committees) and have the following education and experience which is relevant to their roles as Audit Committee members:
+All members of the Audit Committee are independent and financially literate (as those terms are defined in National Instrument 52-110 - Audit Committees) and have the following education and experience which is relevant to their roles as Audit Committee members:

-Name Independent Financially Literate Education and Experience Helga Reidel (Chair) Yes Yes Education and Experience Ms. Reidel is a Chartered Professional Accountant and graduated from the University of Windsor, with a Bachelor of Commerce (Honours) and a Bachelor of Education.
+Financially Name Independent Literate Education and Experience Helga Reidel (Chair) Yes Yes Ms. Reidel is a Chartered Professional Accountant and graduated from the University of Windsor, with a Bachelor of Commerce (Honours) and a Bachelor of Education.
 Ms. Reidel also holds the designation of ICD.D from the Institute of Corporate Directors.
 In addition to her education, having been a senior executive of several companies, with chief financial officers reporting to her and overall responsibility for accuracy of financial statements, Ms. Reidel was required to have a thorough understanding of financial statements, accounting principles and internal controls.
 Lucio Di Clemente Yes Yes Mr. Di Clemente is a Chartered Accountant/Chartered Professional Accountant and has a Master of Business Administration from the University of Toronto.
 Mr. Di Clemente holds an ICD.D designation as a professional corporate director and has held senior executive positions at several companies.
 Mr. Di Clemente was required to have a thorough understanding of accounting principles, financial statements and internal controls.
-George F. McCarthy Yes Yes Mr. McCarthy has a Bachelor of Science degree from University of Detroit and a Master of Business Administration from University of Chicago.
-Having been a senior executive and board member of several companies, with chief financial officers reporting to him and overall responsibility for accuracy of financial statements, Mr. McCarthy was required to have a thorough understanding of accounting principles, financial statements and internal controls.
-Lani Montoya Exempt Yes Ms. Montoya has a Masters in Leadership & Strategic Management from Manhattanville College and a Bachelor of Science in Business Administration from Fairleigh Dickinson University.
-Having been a senior executive for many years, Ms. Montoya was required to have a thorough understanding of accounting principles and understand financial statements.
+Pam Laycock Yes Yes Ms. Laycock has an MBA in Marketing and Entrepreneurial Studies from the Schulich School of Business at York University, a BCOMM in Marketing from the Rotman School of Management, University of Toronto.
+Ms. Laycock holds an ICD.D designation and has held senior executive positions.
+Ms. Laycock was required to have a thorough understanding of financial statements, accounting principles and internal controls.
 Patricia L. Nielsen Yes Yes Ms. Nielsen has a partial BA degree from University of Western Ontario, an Executive Master of Business Administration Certificate from University of Toronto, and several designations, including Financial Management, from General Electric's John F. Welch Leadership Center at Crotonville.
 Having been a senior executive and board member of several companies, with chief financial officers reporting to her and overall responsibility for accuracy of financial statements, Ms. Nielsen was required to have a thorough understanding of accounting principles, financial statements and internal controls.